Nhed1/Nhed1/README.md

 ## I'm a Software Engineer Student and Developer!

 - 🌱 I’m currently learning Web Development
-- 👯 I’m looking to become a programmer
 - 🥅 Goal: Work as a Full Stack Developer
+- 👯 Contact me: leonardogarreto@gmail.com
 - ⚡ Fun fact: I like to play games and hang out with friends

 ### Connect with me: